Yair Qedar: Career

+His new film about Sigmund Freud - Outsider.
+Freud (2025) is a film exploring the life of Sigmund Freud, written, directed, and produced by Qedar.
+Combining documentary storytelling with animation, the film delves into Freud’s legacy through themes of exile, identity, and resistance.
+It was produced with the support of Kan (Israeli Public Broadcasting Corporation), ORF, ARTE-RBB, SVT, the New Fund for Cinema and Television, the Gesher–Rothschild Foundation initiative “Cinema Spirit,” the Sienna Fund, the Israeli Ministry of Culture, and CoPro.
+The film features animation by Tal Kantor and Moshe Zilbernagel, editing by Noit Geva and Tomi Shlez-Shafrir.
+The film won the Pitching Award at the Thessaloniki Documentary Festival, the Best Film Award at the Mannheim Film and Arts Festival in Germany, and the Best Documentary/Animation Film prizes at both the Jaipur International Film Festival and the New Delhi Film Festival in 2025.
+It was also part of the official selection at the Haifa International Film Festival.

+The film has been screened in collaboration with psychoanalytic societies and institutions in New York, Chicago, San Diego, Prague, Belgrade, Calcutta, Paris, the Freud Museums in Vienna and London, the Library of Congress in Washington, and leading universities such as Cambridge, Oxford, Cornell, and Stanford.

 Qedar has taught film at the Sam Spiegel School in Jerusalem, and at various academic institutions, including the Shenkar School, Beit Berl College and Emek Yizrael College.

 Activism

 In addition to his work as a documentary maker, Qedar is a prominent member of the Israeli LGBT community.
-He founded the country's first gay newspaper HaZman HaVarod (Pink Time), where he served as editor.
+He founded the country's first LGBT newspaper HaZman HaVarod (Pink Times), where he served as editor.
 He also served as the editor-in-chief of Another Journey magazine.

 Qedar was founding editor of Pink Time, Israel's first gay, lesbian and transgender newspaper, writes in various publications, such as Haaretz, Yedioth Ahronoth, Masa Acher, and is recipient of various journalistic prizes, including winner of the B'nai B'rith World Center Award for Journalism in 2003, and Euromed Heritage Journalistic Award in 2005 and 2006.

 In 2003, Qedar edited the first gay theatre show in Israel in 1994, as well as Beyond Sexuality, an anthology of gay and lesbian studies.
 In 2010, alongside Yossi Berg, he co-founded Rainbow Families Organization, aimed at promoting the rights, understanding and position of LGBT families in Israel.

 His debut documentary Gay Days depicts Israel's so-called "pink revolution".

 In 2021, he and his partners launched the Proud Community Heritage Project.